JabronieMan/thanksgiving/_recipes/mashed-potatoes.md

 ---
 ### Ingredients

-*   3 1/4 pounds yukon gold potatoes (smaller preferred)
+*   3 1/4 pounds russet potatoes
-*   1 pound unsalted butter
+*   1 pound unsalted European butter
 *   1/4 cup hot milk
 *   salt and pepper to taste

 ### Instructions

-1. Peel the **Yukon Gold potatoes** and cut them into roughly equal-sized 1 1/2 to 2-inch chunks.
-If using a ricer later, you can skip peeling.
-If the potatoes are small enough you can leave them whole.
-2. Place the cut potatoes in a large pot and cover them with cold, salted water.
-Bring to a boil, then reduce heat to maintain a simmer.
-Cook until the potatoes are completely tender and easily pierced with a fork (about 15-20 minutes).
-3. Drain the potatoes thoroughly in a colander.
-Allow them to sit for 1-2 minutes to steam-dry.
-4. In a small saucepan, warm the **1/4 cup of hot milk** together.
-5. Return the potatoes to the empty pot.
-Mash them vigorously with a potato masher or use a potato ricer for the smoothest results.
-6.  add the hot milk mixture while continuing to mash until the desired smooth and creamy consistency is achieved.
-Incorporate the butter from cold to ensure the emulsion is maintained, but don’t go too slow or you’ll risk overworking the potatoes.
-7. Season generously with salt and pepper to taste.
+1. Peel potatoes; cut into quarters.
+Transfer to a bowl of cold water; rinse to remove starch.
+Drain.
+Transfer to a large pot of cold water; very generously salt the water.
+Bring to a boil over high heat.
+Reduce heat; simmer until potatoes are soft and the tip of a knife goes in easily, 20 to 25 minutes.
+2. Meanwhile, cut butter in chunks and let come to room temperature.
+3. Drain potatoes thoroughly; return to the pot over medium-low heat.
+Mash with a potato masher until potatoes are broken up; season with salt and black pepper.
+Add ¼ softened butter chunks; mash until butter just about disappears.
+4. Add ¼ more butter; mix with a wire whisk until it just about disappears.
+Whisk in remaining ½ butter in 2 additions; potatoes will be light and creamy after all butter is mixed in.
+5. Whisk in hot milk until incorporated.
+Season with cayenne and salt if needed.
 Serve immediately.